 There are a few things you can do to check the limit switch:

-1. First, visually inspect the limit switch to ensure that it is properly installed and that the contacts are clean and free of debris.
+1. First, visually inspect the limit switch to ensure it is properly installed and the contacts are clean and debris-free.

 2. Next, use a multimeter to test for continuity between the limit switch terminals.
 There should be zero resistance when the probes are connected.